Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/BasicIntegrations.md

 ## Local File System Integration
 IRIS can deliver results directly to a local file system within your network using the [IRIS EMR Proxy](/docs/integration/IRISEMRProxy/).

 The typical payload for file system delivery is a PDF report with attached metadata.
-Path names are template based and can include tokens dynamically swapped from details of the order.
+Path names are [template based](/docs/integration/FileNameTemplates/) and can include tokens dynamically swapped from details of the order.
 For example, you can configure the system to save the PDF as a file with the name including the MRN and date of service.

 Other payload options are available including files written with JSON encoded raw content.

 This option can be deployed standalone as the primary source of results or as a supplement to any other delivery mechanism.

+To implement local file systems integration, Contact <a href="mailto:support@irishelp.zendesk.com">IRIS Support</a>.
+You may elect to perform the Integration administrator role yourself or IRIS can do this for you.

 ## SFTP
 Results can be delivered to an SFTP site you provide access to.